- Research and Projects

 3. Where adequate data is available, to determine the effectiveness of P2P support interventions on the health and well-being of parents and their premature babies.

 4. To arrange a one-day impact conference with representatives from neonatal units, national neonatal networks, commissioners of services and parents with experience of neonatal unit life to discuss what the findings mean for clinical practice and service provision.

-The project will conduct a thorough and systematic search for published and unpublished research studies using academic databases, speaking to clinicians, researchers and parents, and by looking at websites of relevant organisations.
+The project was a systematic review of peer support interventions for parents of babies in a neonatal unit and was conducted by searching published and unpublished research studies and academic databases, speaking to clinicians, researchers and parents, and looking at websites of relevant organisations.

-There will also be a one-day impact conference held with representatives from neonatal units, national neonatal networks, commissioners of services and parents with experience of neonatal unit life to discuss what the findings of the review mean for clinical practice and service provision.
+A one-day impact conference was held with representatives from neonatal units, national neonatal networks, commissioners of services and parents with experience of neonatal unit life to discuss what the findings of the review might mean for clinical practice and service provision.

-The research will be carried out in partnership with a study-specific Parent Advisory Group (PAG) comprised of parents who have experience of having a baby cared for on a neonatal unit.
-The group will include parents with varying experiences e.g. babies of differing gestational ages, health care needs and family circumstances, experience of level 1,2 and 3 neonatal units, and differing long-term outcomes.
+The research was carried out in partnership with a study-specific Parent Advisory Group (PAG) comprising parents with direct experience of care for a baby on a neonatal unit.
+The group included parents with varying experiences.
+For example, babies of differing gestational ages, health care needs and family circumstances, experience of level 1,2 and 3 neonatal units, and differing long-term outcomes.

-Overall, the project aims to provide a state-of-the-evidence summary to support the NHS and other stakeholders, to inform practice in the neonatal context for the benefit of families, and to inform future research.
-Ultimately, the team will bring together local and national neonatal representatives to discuss the findings of this review, to ensure this this work has an impact on services.
+Interventions were found to be generally effective in reducing stress and increasing parents’ perception of being supported.
+However, some knowledge gaps were identified – for example the experience of support from the fathers’ perspective – which need to be addressed.
+Overall, the project provides a state-of-the-evidence summary to support the NHS and other stakeholders while informing practice in the neonatal context for the benefit of families and future research.
+The team brought together local and national neonatal representatives to discuss the findings of the review and to ensure that the work had an impact on services.